beergeek/mongodb_audit_tooling/README.md

 The data from the MongoDB databases must be in JSON format and written out to a file.
 The process for doing this can be found in the [MongoDB documentation](https://docs.mongodb.com/manual/core/auditing/).

 By default, the script uses a configuration file (`log_processor.conf`) that must reside in the same location as the script.
 Alternatively you can specify a config file (and log file) if desired: see the [Running the script](#running-the-script) section.
+By using the alternative config and log file options you can run one `log_processor.py` script with multiple configurations to process multiple instances of MongoDB audit logs.

 The configuration file has the following format (__NOTE__: none of the string have quotes):